 Inclusivity & Equity—In 2018 we established our Inclusivity-Equity Committee, made-up of teachers across grades, tasked with ensuring that we create a welcoming environment for ALL.
 We have a Book-of-the-Month on a topic ranging from LGBTQ and students with special needs to students from a variety of ethnic and cultural backgrounds.
 We follow all DOE guidelines and regulations that support all students.
 You can read more about it here: http://ps196q.edublogs.org/inclusivity-equity/

 Resources for YOU!
 Whether it’s a death in the family, or a troubling world event, speaking with young children about difficult topics can be challenging.
 Our friends at the ChildMind Institute in Manhattan, have some great resources for parents, including this article: http://tinyurl.com/cg5ksf3

 Safety Drills—As per the New York City Department of Education, the staff and students of P.S.
-196 will complete 12 fire safety drills and the required number of General Response Protocol drills.
-We will continue to practice these drill throughout the year to insure the safety of both staff and students.
-The New York City Department of Education has also installed door alarms on every exterior door to help ensure the safety of the staff and students of P.S.
-196, as well as to aid with the implementation of the missing student protocol.
+196 will complete 12 evacuation (fire) safety drills and the required number of General Response Protocol drills.
+We practice these drills throughout the year to insure the safety of both staff and students.

 Door Alarms—All exits are fitted with alarms, as provided by the Department of Education.
 This safety measure was adopted to help ensure that students could not exit the building without someone knowing.
 The alarms are in all public schools across the City.